Is SEO Worth It for Small Businesses?

 Social media is great for engagement, however:

-SEO content, however, persists as effective for a long time after publication.
+SEO business content, however, persists as effective for a long time after publication.

 SEO vs Paid Ads